unik-name/docs.unikname.network/docs/cli.md

 #### Network Cost

-Network fees: 1 UNS by default.
+Network fees: 1 UNIK by default.
 Can be adjusted with `--fee` parameter.

 ### `unik:read`

 #### Introduction
-Read current data of a specified UNIK token
+Read current data of a specified UNIKNAME token

 #### Parameters